memgraph/documentation/pages/querying/performance-optimization.md

 Before diving into the details of the query execution optimization and plan, it is important to note that the query performance may be slow in the parsing or planning phase.
 To ensure that is not the case, you can run your slow query and use [query execution summary](../getting-started/cli#query-execution-time).
-Here, the focus is on the `PLANE EXECUTION time` part of the Query execution summary.
+Here, the focus is on the `PLAN EXECUTION time` part of the Query execution summary.

 Depending on the tool you are using, Memgraph LAB includes a Query execution summary by default in the UI.
-If you are Using client libraries, execution summary objects are included in the results.
+If you are using client libraries, execution summary objects are included in the results.
 Take a look at [specific client guides](../client-libraries.mdx) for these details.